motion/orbit/notes/next.md

   - Toggle select all button in table view
 - fix highlight index click interaction
 - fix integration buttons styling and going inactive after click
-- Able to make your own "Pages/Spaces/Homescreens"
-  - By default it splits them by Location in a new Pane for each App
-  - We can also have an example of Design blogs example
-- Get the basic app store in place
-- If Swift contractor works out integrate some OCR
-- Prep website for private beta launch

----

 - cmd+z undo in search area (needs to work with toggles...)
 - peek arrow position shouldn't straddle weird borders
 - react-spring for peek placement